 %esid!– Expands to the site ID associated with the ad placement.

-%eiid!- Expands to a unique click identifier.
-This macro is often used when tracking app install events with 3rd party click trackers.
+%eiid!– Expands to a unique click identifier.
+This macro is often used when tracking app install events with third-party click trackers.

 %edclid!– Expands to an identifier in the landing page URL to enable enhanced attribution.
 This is good for selectively enabling enhanced attribution, or if URLs are not formatted correctly when the Floodlight enhanced attribution setting is enabled.

 %e macros a landing page URL can contain.
-Here is an example of a landing page URL with three
+Here's an example of a landing page URL with three

 %emacro can't be used for click trackers running on a Google Ad Manager site.
-On an Ad Manager site, properties such as the site name or advertiser ID expand with Ad Manager values, not Campaign Manager values.
-Learn more.
+On an Ad Manager site, properties such as the site name or advertiser ID expand with Ad Manager values, not Campaign Manager 360 values.
+Learn more

 %g — Geographic data macro

-%g macro expands with a string of key-values for information such as country abbreviation, state abbreviation, city, postal code, Designated Market Area® Region, and Internet connection bandwidth.
-This information comes back to you through the Campaign Manager ad servers.
+%g macro expands with a string of key-values for information such as country abbreviation, state abbreviation, city, postal code, Designated Market Area® Region, and internet connection bandwidth.
+This information comes back to you through the Campaign Manager 360 ad servers.

 %g might expand to the following for a user located in New York City: